robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 ]

 ???
 The software engineering institute at Carnegie Mellon University is a Federally funded research and development center for the US Department of Defense (DoD).
-They have developed software assurance job competencies and curricula for software assurance for undergraduate and graduate programs.
+They have developed job competencies as well as curricula for software assurance for undergraduate and graduate programs.
+So their definition of software assurance is quite widely recognized.

-In my review of this definition, I suggested to the authors to further clarify the word confidence in their definition using assurance.
+In my review of this definition, I suggested to the authors to further clarify the word confidence and how it relates to assurance.
 While the authors did not change the definition, they did add a footnote.
+Which you will see carries over in to the definition that we will ultimately use to guide learning in this course.

-In this definition, we see an additional dimensions.
+In this definition, we see couple of additional dimensions.
 One related to security capabilities balanced with respect to the threat environment.
 The other related to recovery from intrusions and failures.

-I really liked this definition, but again like the others it did not provide guidance for security engineering activities.
+I really liked this definition, but again like the others it did not set up an engineering challenge.

 ---
 # A Definition focused on Software Security Engineering